Policy Forum for Wales

 Overall, areas for discussion include:

-• decarbonisation: examining pathways to reduce emissions in the Welsh energy sector - evaluating the role of CCUS and hydrogen - addressing concerns over continued fossil fuel use
+• decarbonisation: examining pathways to reduce emissions in the Welsh energy sector - evaluating the role of CCUS, hydrogen and nuclear - addressing concerns over continued fossil fuel use

 • renewables: priorities for Trydan Gwyrdd Cymru - advancing renewable energy projects - impact of lifting the onshore wind ban at a UK level on Wales